pedrotorreao/javascript-projects/README.md

 ## Javascript - Projects

-Repository intended to keep track of the projects I've built while learning JS, so most likely all the projects will be tweaked versions of projects from some course/tutorial I've watched and not my own ideas.
+Repository intended to keep track of the projects I've built while learning JS, so most likely some of the projects will be tweaked versions of projects from courses/tutorials that I've watched and not my own ideas.
+Click on the project names for preview.

 ### **Project list**